Countable approximation of topological $G$-manifolds, II: linear Lie groups $G$: Equivariant absolute neighborhood retracts

 \begin{thm}[Antonyan--Elfving] Let $G$ be a locally compact Hausdorff group.
 Suppose that $X$ is a $G$-ANR for the class $G\text{-}\cM$ of $G$-metrizable Palais $G$-spaces.
 Then $X$ has the equivariant homotopy type of a $G$-CW complex with Palais action. \end{thm}

 \begin{rem} Observe that the class $G\text{-}\cM$ is a subclass of $G\text{-}\cP$, as follows.
 Let $X$ be a member of $G\text{-}\cM$.
 Since $X$ is $G$-metrizable, the orbit space $X/G$ has an induced metric given by an infimum.
-Then, since both $X$ and $X/G$ are metrizable, by the Rudin--Stone theorem \cite[41.4]{Munkres}, both $X$ and $X/G$ are paracompact. \end{rem}
+Then, since both $X$ and $X/G$ are metrizable, by Stone's theorem \cite[41.4]{Munkres}, we have that both $X$ and $X/G$ are paracompact. \end{rem}

 As classes, observe $\cC \cap G\text{-ANE}(\cC) \subseteq G\text{-ANR}(\cC)$; a converse is \cite[6.3]{AAM}.

 \begin{thm}[Antonyan--Antonyan--Mart\'in-Peinador] Let $G$ be a locally compact Hausdorff group.
 Then $G\text{-ANR}(G\text{-}\cM) ~=~ G\text{-}\cM ~\cap~ G\text{-ANE}(G\text{-}\cM)$. \end{thm}